 None.

 Files previously stored in COS are not accessible in Private Browsing or Incognito mode.
-Browser vendors may allow COS to work during an Incognito session, but the data would not be retained.
-Alternatively, browser vendors may disable COS entirely.
+User agents may allow COS to work during an Incognito session, but the data would not be retained.
+Alternatively, user agents may disable COS entirely.

 Yes.
 The specification includes detailed sections addressing security considerations and privacy implications.